SWENG-Group11-2023/SWENG-Group11-2023/README.md

 We are using public synthetic patient data made using Synthea.
 The specific file we use is the observations.csv file which can be found [here](https://synthetichealth.github.io/synthea-sample-data/downloads/synthea_sample_data_csv_apr2020.zip).

-A link to the website hosting the data, SyntheticMass can be found [here](https://synthea.mitre.org/).
+A link to the website hosting the data, SyntheticMass, can be found [here](https://synthea.mitre.org/).

 ## Prerequisites